codewharshit/Customer_Churn/README.md

-# Customer_Churn
+# Customer_Churn_Prediction
 The project aims to predict customer churn for a subscription-based service, such as a telecommunications company, using machine learning techniques.
+Customer churn refers to the phenomenon where customers discontinue their subscription or stop using the service.
+By identifying customers at risk of churn, the company can take proactive measures to retain them, such as offering incentives or personalized promotions.